TranNhatTan14/Obsidian/Resources/Vocabulary/obstacle.md

 4. She approached every **obstacle** with determination and creativity.
 5. **Highlight**: "Turning challenges into opportunities is the key to overcoming **obstacles**."

-### IELTS-Specific Tips

-Use "obstacle" in essays about challenges, such as discussing barriers to education, progress, or innovation.
-This term demonstrates precise vocabulary to describe difficulties.

 ### Personal Connection

 In your career path and research on AI in healthcare, you might encounter **obstacles** such as limited datasets or ethical challenges.
 For example, addressing obstacles in securing a scholarship can align with your structured goal-setting approach.